 The 9 Types of IELTS Cue Cards

 Hey!
 The IELTS cue cards change every 4 months, with 50% of topics being replaced every April, September, and December.
 This means that it is almost impossible for students to know and prepare for the 50 possible cards that could appear in their test.
 Honestly, I think that this is a good thing!
-Part 2 of the speaking test is supposed to test your ability to speak naturally about a topic, not to test your ability to memorise pre-prepared answers (plus, when you work as an examiner, it is obvious when students have done this).
+Part 2 of the speaking test is supposed to test your ability to speak naturally about a topic, not to test your ability to memorise pre-prepared answer.

 The 9 Types of IELTS Cue Cards